Site of the First CPC National Congress · South Huangpi Road station

 On 20 June 2021, to celebrate the 100th Anniversary of the Chinese Communist Party, the station name changed from South Huangpi Road Station to Site of the First CPC National Congress · South Huangpi Road Station.
+Nearby Xintiandi station was also renamed to Site of the First CPC National Congress · Xintiandi station.

 The station is situated within the Inner Ring Road and adjacent to Middle Huaihai Road, the major up-market shopping street in Shanghai.

 The neighbourhood in the vicinity was a residential district in the old French Concession.
 In recent years, the area was bought by a property developer and turned into an expensive restaurant district.
 Large-scale demolition has reduced the number of residents in the area, and replaced them with restaurants and large, Hong Kong-style shopping malls.